 3. The Honest Kitchen Dog Food – Premium Choice

-The Honest Kitchen R4 is unlike any other kibble you’ve fed your dog before.
-Instead of little dried chunks of hard dog food, this is filled with dehydrated free-range chicken and other high quality ingredients.
+The Honest Kitchen Whole Grain Chicken is unlike any other kibble you’ve fed your dog before.
+Instead of little dried chunks of hard dog food, this is filled with dehydrated free-range chicken and other high-quality ingredients.